Athlete: Valentine Calvin

 I train other people

-I am coming into my fourth year of Crossfit and my third season of competition.
+I am coming into my sixth year of Crossfit.
 My first two years I was in The Southwest Region having moved to Colorado after college at Oregon State University.
-About a year and a half ago I moved back to Oregon and am now in my second season competing in the Northwest Region.
+I moved back to Oregon in 2011 and have been registered with the Northwest Region since.
 The following are my Crossfit Competition/ Educational Credentials: Degree: B.S.
-Exercise and Sport Science 3rd Place in the 2013 Oregon Winter Games Women's Rx Division 2012 Northwest Regional Affiliate Team 19th 2012 Oregon Winter Games Rx'd division 2011 Southwest Regional Affiliate Team 65th place 2011 Southwest Open Qualifier Oregon State Pac 10 Women's Rowing 2005-2006
+Exercise and Sport Science 19th 2013 North West Individual Female 3rd Place in the 2013 Oregon Winter Games Women's Rx Division 2012 Northwest Regional Affiliate Team 19th 2012 Oregon Winter Games Rx'd division 2011 Southwest Regional Affiliate Team 65th place 2011 Southwest Open Qualifier Oregon State Pac 10 Women's Rowing 2005-2006

 My Work/Rest Schedule

-The past 6months as I have been working on strength gains (after a knee injury this summer) and have incorporated 2 rest days into my week.
-One as an "active recovery day" and one as a stretch/yoga/outdoor activity day.
 I do Crossfit as my foundational training and then any other activities I can get my hands on.
+I am not involved to compete.
+I have just competed as a bi-product of my training.
+Competition is not the entire picture of what I have my eyes on...
 I teach 10classes per week as well as work a full time job 40-50hours per week.
 I am very busy and always on the run but I have to fit in physical exertion or I will lose my mind.
 My biggest training flaw is my sleep schedule.
 I never know when or how much sleep I am going to get.
 Rarely is it ever 8 hours overnight or any given period.
 I take naps in my car and sometimes sleep on the floor at the box over night.
-At least I can fall alseep just about anywhere.
+At least I can fall asleep just about anywhere.
 In a perfect world I would love to not have to work as much so I could focus on my sleep schedule and therefore as a result my training would improve.
 But then again it's a little thing called life!

 How long have you been doing CrossFit?

-I have always been active and involved in sports and activities but Crossfit specific I am coming into my fourth year of training and my third season of competing.
+I have always been active and involved in sports and activities but Crossfit specific I am coming into my sixth year of Crossfit style training.